Tips and Tricks to implement within your household to help reduce your carbon footprint and live a more environmentally sustainable lifestyle!

 By Ilvy Bonnefin on Apr 11, 2017 11:36:58 AM

 The abundance of carbon dioxide in the atmosphere is one of the the largest problems in modern society, therefore, creating ways to capture and store Carbon Dioxide is of high importance.
 An international team of researchers is working on a new technology to transform carbon dioxide into stone.
-Scientist are already changing CO2 into carbon and plastic but now they’ve found the next solution.
+Scientists are already changing CO2 into carbon and plastic but now they’ve found the next solution.
 This potentially could mean that you can store CO2 below the ground by "transforming" it into stone.

 By Ilvy Bonnefin on Apr 11, 2017 9:40:38 AM